 Find out more and read Fullstack Academy reviews on Course Report.
 Check out the Fullstack Academy and Grace Hopper Program websites.

-Imogen is a writer and content producer who loves writing about technology and education.
-Her background is in journalism, writing for newspapers and news websites.
-She grew up in England, Dubai and New Zealand, and now lives in Brooklyn, NY.
+Imogen is a writer and content producer who loves exploring technology and education in her work.
+Her strong background in journalism, writing for newspapers and news websites, makes her a contributor with professionalism and integrity.

 Just tell us who you are and what you’re searching for, we’ll handle the rest.